crysis90war/powerplant-coding-challenge/README.md

 **5b.Option B. Open index.html**

+    if you want to test SignalR to see that all connected clients receive the result once payload submitted.

-  - Open the file 2 times side by side,
+  - Open the file "index.html" 2 times side by side,
   - Choose a payload and submit.